TimB44/odin-recipes/README.md

 # odin-recipes
-this is my first project on github using html in this project I will use basic html to make a website that has recipes
+This is my first project on github using html in this project I will use basic html to make a website that has recipes